• Skip to primary navigation

 Japanese people typically refrain from having tattoos as they were originally associated with the Yakuza gang.
 Because of this, nearly all onsen have banned tattoos.

-If you have any tattoos you will most likely need to book a private onsen session or a room with a private onsen.
+If you have any tattoos, you will most likely need to book a private onsen session or a room with a private onsen.
 There are some Japanese onsen that are beginning to allow tattoos if they are covered up with a patch or bandage.

 If you have tattoos, this website is useful for finding tattoo-friendly onsen, beaches, pools, and other locations.
+I also recommend Kinosaki Onsen, which is an onsen town that is completely tattoo-friendly.

 The Japanese-style private onsen at Nishimuraya Hotel Shogetsutei - Kinosaki Onsen ryokan - Kinosaki Onsen, Japan